dieghernan/dieghernan.github.io/collections/_projects/TextWatchClima.md

       icon: fab fa-github
       label: See on Github
 permalink: /TextWatchClima/
+excerpt: TextWatch Clima upgrades the classic TextWatch watchface adding a bunch of new capabilities.
 ---

-**TextWatch Clima** upgrades the classic TextWatch watchface adding a bunch of new capabilities.

 **Project discontinued** due to the shutdown of Pebble.
 {: .alert .alert-danger .p-3 .mx-2 mb-3}

+**TextWatch Clima** upgrades the classic TextWatch watchface adding a bunch of new capabilities.

 ![banner](https://raw.githubusercontent.com/dieghernan/TextWatchClima/master/store/BannerRound.png)